-Updated 06/Aug/2016 – AMD has launched the new AMD Radeon RX480 graphics card at the computex yesterday and it is going on sale from 29 June 2016.
+Updated 06/Aug/2016 – AMD launched the new AMD Radeon RX480 graphics card at the Computex yesterday, and it is going on sale from 29 June 2016.
 We can expect the graphics card to go on sale in India sometime in July 2016.

-Update 3-July-2016 – There is a little positive new for the Gamers , AMD has decided to cut the price for the AMD RX 480 by Rs.
+Update 3-July-2016 – There is little positive news for the Gamers, AMD has decided to cut the price for the AMD RX 480 by Rs.
 2,000 in India.
 The huge backlash by the gaming community, especially PC Gamers in India has been successful to make a change.
-I think feedback from Gamers can help to reduce the price parity in India Vs. US.
-While I am full heartedly with gamers in this cause, and would from time to time communicate the same to both Nvidia and AMD executives in India.
+I think feedback from Gamers can help to reduce the price parity in India Vs. The US.
+I am full heartedly with gamers in this cause.
+And I will from time to time communicate the same to both Nvidia and AMD executives in India.
 But more support we get from the Gamers more helpful it becomes.

-The AMD RX 480 Price in US Vs the Price in India Before Price Cut and after price Cut compared.
+The AMD RX 480 Price in the US Vs. The Price in India Before Price Cut and after price Cut compared.